takenet/messaginghub-docs/docs/en/extensions/contacts.md

 #### Message variable replacement

 The contacts fields can be used to replace variables on messages sent by the chatbot.
 To active the replacement in a message, the `metadata` key `#message.replaceVariables` should be present with the value `true` and the message text should have variables in the  `${contact.<propertyName>}` format, where `<propertyName>` is the contact property for replacement.
 It is possible to use all fields from the contact, including the keys in the `extras` property.
-In this case, is only required to use the `${contact.extras.<extraPropertyName>}` convention, where `<extraPropertyName>` is the value for replacement. valor para substituição.
+In this case, is only required to use the `${contact.extras.<extraPropertyName>}` convention, where `<extraPropertyName>` is the value for replacement.

 #### Examples